Earth Song: 2010 Grammy Awards performance

 The song, along with a 3-D short film that was to be featured in Jackson's series of comeback concerts This Is It was performed as a tribute to Jackson.
 Jennifer Hudson, Carrie Underwood, Smokey Robinson, Celine Dion and Usher all sang the song together, while the video played in the background.
 The film was shown in its original 3-D format during the broadcast.

 Target provided free 3-D glasses to customers a week before the Grammy Awards.
-Paris and Prince Jackson, Jackson's oldest children, appeared shortly after the performance to accept Jackson's Lifetime Achievement Award, where they both gave a short speech.
+Paris and Prince Jackson, Jackson's eldest children, appeared shortly after the performance to accept Jackson's Lifetime Achievement Award, where they both gave a short speech.
 This was the first time the children had spoken publicly since the memorial service that was held for Jackson on July 7, 2009.